 Normal inspection process

 We’ll carry out 3 inspections on each site during the growing season.
 This is between April and October.
-You'll receive a notice if you're not cultivating your plot, or if you break the rules listed in the allotments rulebook (PDF 280KB).
+You'll receive a notice if:

-We'll send your notice to the address we have on record, so please let us know if you change your address.
+We'll send your notice to the address we have on record, so let the service know if you change your address.
+If you update your address with another council department, we will not be informed of this.